Czersk: History

 Czersk was invaded by Germany on September 3, 1939, the third day of World War II.
 During the subsequent German occupation, the Polish population of Czersk was subjected to various crimes and persecution.
 In 1939, dozens of Poles from Czersk, including the intelligentsia and political and administrative personnel, were arrested by the Germans and then massacred along with other Poles from the area in the Valley of Death near Chojnice and in nearby Łukowo.
 The Polish resistance movement was active and further executions of Poles, especially those aiding or participating in the resistance, were carried out in the following years.
 In 1942, the Germans renamed the town to Heiderode in attempt to erase traces of Polish origin.
 In 1940 and 1942, the occupiers carried out expulsions of Poles, who were deported either to the General Government in the more-eastern part of German-occupied Poland or to forced labour in Germany.
 Houses of expelled Poles were handed over to German colonists as part of the Lebensraum policy.
 On February 21, 1945, the Red Army captured Czersk.
 The Soviets carried out deportations to forced labor camps in the Ural Mountains and Soviet-occupied Latvia, where some 150 residents of the town and its environs died between 1945 and 1956.
 It was afterwards restored to Poland, although with a Soviet-installed communist regime, which stayed in power until the Fall of Communism in the 1980s.
+In the following years, the Polish anti-communist resistance was active in Czersk, including the local Iskra and Boś Group organizations, which engaged in sabotage actions.

 On May 27, 1990, the first post-war democratic elections were held with self-determination of Czersk community.
 Since 1990, modern infrastructure was systematically developed, including potable water system, sewer system and wastewater treatment plants (in Czersk and Rytel), heating gas distribution, development of a modern road system, railroad modernisation.
 In 1994–2002, a new center of commerce was built around J.Ostrowski Street.
 On January 19, 2001, a new sports indoor arena was completed, named after R. Bruski.